Zero-Point-Networks/mikrotik-netinstall/readme.md

 Testing has been completed with a RB4011 (v7.6b8) running the container to flash a RB2011

 ### Steps
-The below steps will create a container linking to `ether5`, and set netinstall to load the `routeros-mipsbe-6.48.6.npk` NPK file
+The below steps will create a container linking to `ether5`, and set netinstall to perform a full reset/recovery of RouterOS v7.14.1 for arm64 with the container package

 1. Enable containers and install package (refer wiki)
 2. Create folder `images` under `disk1`